nextgis/docs_ngweb/source/sysadmin_updates.rst

 **3.0.0 released on 14 Oct 2025**

-- Many new feature editing tools on webmaps.
-- Improved swipe tool: vertical and horizontal swipes in any direction.
-- Maximum webmap zoom level increased to 24.
-- Geometry editing on feature pages.
-- Geometry tab on feature pages.
-- Zoom support for attachment preview.
-- Automatic HEIF-to-JPEG conversion for feature attachments.
-- Improved handling of image dimensions in descriptions.
-- Improved WMS client compatibility and performance.
-- Improved MVT generation performance.
-- GeoPackage 1.4 compatibility improvements.
-- Dropped support for GeoJSON response streaming.
-- Dropped support for GeoJSON range requests.
-- React library upgraded to 19.

-**2.9.9 released on 23 Jun 2025**

-- Identification of raster layers on webmaps.
-- Improved webmap links, preserving legend symbols in URLs.
-- Ability to configure panels and tools individually for each webmap.
-- Refined resource picker behavior for single and multi-selection.
-- Configurable lookup table item order, including manual ordering.
-- Experimental adaptive layouts for webmaps on mobile and tablet devices.
-- Initial experimental support for UI form designer.
-- Handle rendering artifacts at tile boundaries for QGIS styles.
-- Fix `@map_scale` variable and area calculations for QGIS styles.
-- Support for dash patterns in user-defined styles.
-- Support for adding fields to layers with versioning enabled.
-- Creation of raster layers from ZIP archives and PAM support.
-- Support for GDAL PAM georeferenced (.aux.xml) JPEG and PNG rasters.
-- Configurable default basemaps for on-premises installations.
-- Improved handling of date and bigint fields in UI and HTTP API.
-- Improved handling of `geom` fields in feature layers.
-- Clean up unreferenced file objects during maintenance by default.
-- Python 3.10+ is now the minimum required version.
-- OpenLayers library upgraded to 10.4.
+* Many new feature editing tools on webmaps.
+* Improved swipe tool: vertical and horizontal swipes in any direction.
+* Maximum webmap zoom level increased to 24.
+* Geometry editing on feature pages.
+* Geometry tab on feature pages.
+* Zoom support for attachment preview.
+* Automatic HEIF-to-JPEG conversion for feature attachments.
+* Improved handling of image dimensions in descriptions.
+* Improved WMS client compatibility and performance.
+* Improved MVT generation performance.
+* GeoPackage 1.4 compatibility improvements.
+* Dropped support for GeoJSON response streaming.
+* Dropped support for GeoJSON range requests.
+* React library upgraded to 19.

+**2.9.0 released on 23 Jun 2025**

+* Identification of raster layers on webmaps.
+* Improved webmap links, preserving legend symbols in URLs.
+* Ability to configure panels and tools individually for each webmap.
+* Refined resource picker behavior for single and multi-selection.
+* Configurable lookup table item order, including manual ordering.
+* Experimental adaptive layouts for webmaps on mobile and tablet devices.
+* Initial experimental support for UI form designer.
+* Handle rendering artifacts at tile boundaries for QGIS styles.
+* Fix `@map_scale` variable and area calculations for QGIS styles.
+* Support for dash patterns in user-defined styles.
+* Support for adding fields to layers with versioning enabled.
+* Creation of raster layers from ZIP archives and PAM support.
+* Support for GDAL PAM georeferenced (.aux.xml) JPEG and PNG rasters.
+* Configurable default basemaps for on-premises installations.
+* Improved handling of date and bigint fields in UI and HTTP API.
+* Improved handling of `geom` fields in feature layers.
+* Clean up unreferenced file objects during maintenance by default.
+* Python 3.10+ is now the minimum required version.
+* OpenLayers library upgraded to 10.4.
+* Support for adding specific Formbuilder forms to Collector projects.
+* Support for using PostGIS layers as data sources in Collector projects.
+* Export stops as waypoints in GPX files.

+**2.8.2 released on 22 mar 2025**

+* Fix NextGIS QGIS authentication.

+**2.8.1 released on 6 Jun 2025**

+* Fix layer symbols toggling.

 **2.8.0 released on 05 Mar 2025**

-- Webmap migrated to React with many new features.
+* Webmap migrated to React with many new features.
-- The identification panel enabled by default, replacing webmap popups.
+* The identification panel enabled by default, replacing webmap popups.
-- Resource editing interface fully migrated to React.
+* Resource editing interface fully migrated to React.
-- New feature display page and modal dialog with vector tile geometries.
+* New feature display page and modal dialog with vector tile geometries.
-- Enhanced resource deletion confirmation with details of resources to delete.
+* Enhanced resource deletion confirmation with details of resources to delete.
-- On-demand webmap legend symbol loading, optimizing webmap opening time.
+* On-demand webmap legend symbol loading, optimizing webmap opening time.
-- Configurable SSL mode for PostGIS connections.
+* Configurable SSL mode for PostGIS connections.
-- Handling of invalid geometries for MVT vector tiles.
+* Handling of invalid geometries for MVT vector tiles.
-- Better support for date and time fields in WFS clients.
+* Better support for date and time fields in WFS clients.
-- Expanded JSON output format capabilities in WMS services.
+* Expanded JSON output format capabilities in WMS services.
-- Improved handling of `fid` fields in feature layers.
+* Improved handling of `fid` fields in feature layers.
-- Extended resource search HTTP API.
+* Extended resource search HTTP API.
-- Pre-calculated and cached style scale ranges for faster webmap opening.
+* Pre-calculated and cached style scale ranges for faster webmap opening.
-- Chrome 118+, Safari 17+, Edge 116+, or Firefox 115+ is required.
+* Chrome 118+, Safari 17+, Edge 116+, or Firefox 115+ is required.
-- All legacy AMD modules migrated to TypeScript, and Dojo dependency removed.
+* All legacy AMD modules migrated to TypeScript, and Dojo dependency removed.
-- Experimental support for Python 3.10.
+* Experimental support for Python 3.10
-- Improved track display with a distinguishable style.
+* Improved track display with a distinguishable style.
-- Fixed rounding of speed, direction, and HDOP in webmap popup.
+* Fixed rounding of speed, direction, and HDOP in webmap popup.

 **2.7.0 released on 06 October 2024**

-- New resource creation dialog.
+* New resource creation dialog.
-- Identification panel replaces popup on the webmap.
+* Identification panel replaces popup on the webmap.
-- Font management in the control panel.
+* Font management in the control panel.
-- Preview layers without leaving the current page.
+* Preview layers with leaving the current page.
-- Preview of the basemap on the resource editing page.
+* Preview of the basemap on the resource editing page.
-- Support for empty geometries when importing vector layers.
+* Support for empty geometries when importing vector layers.
-- Customizable web map title.
+* Customizable web map title.
-- WFS client component turned on by default.
+* WFS client component turned on by default.
-- Data structure permission scope removed.
+* Data structure permission scope removed.
-- TUS uploader is available using CORS.
+* TUS uploader is available using CORS.
-- All of resource widgets migrated to Antd and React.
+* All of resource widgets migrated to Antd and React.
-- Fix uploading of zero-length files.
+* Fix uploading of zero-length files.

 **2.6.1 released on 20 Sep 2024**

-- Fix audit journal display.
+* Fix audit journal display.
-- Fix WMS service layer adding.
+* Fix WMS service layer adding.

 **2.6.0 released on 17 Jul 2024**

+* Support for raster style legends.
-- Customizable print layout including legend.
+* Customizable print layout including legend.
-- Exclusive layer groups on webmaps.
+* Exclusive layer groups on webmaps.
-- User-defined favorite resource pages.
+* User-defined favorite resource pages.
-- Measurement SRS configuration per-webmap.
+* Measurement SRS configuration per-webmap.
-- Experimental support for feature versioning.
+* Experimental support for feature versioning.
-- Better handling of incomplete geometry parts.
+* Better handling of incomplete geometry parts.
-- Show feature attachment descriptions in the viewer.
+* Show feature attachment descriptions in the viewer.
-- Extent information in PostGIS layer diagnostics.
+* Extent information in PostGIS layer diagnostics.
-- Transparent annotation polygons for better visibility.
+* Transparent annotation polygons for better visibility.
-- Switch to nearest neighbor resampling for raster pyramids.
+* Switch to nearest neighbor resampling for raster pyramids.
-- Experimental support for NULL geometries.
+* Experimental support for NULL geometries.
-- Support for upper-case placeholders in TMS connections.
+* Support for upper-case placeholders in TMS connections.
-- Metadata permission scope and webmap display permission removed.
+* Metadata permission scope and webmap display permission removed.
-- Sentry client-side JavaScript integrations.
+* Sentry client-side JavaScript integrations.
-- Cache seeding and invalidation removed, use NextGIS GeoServices instead.
+* Cache seeding and invalidation removed, use NextGIS Geoservices instead.
-- Most of resource widgets migrated to Antd and React.
+* Most of resource widgets migrated to Antd and React.

+**2.5.2 released on 26 Jun 2024**

+* Authorization fixes.

+**2.5.1 released on 26 Arp 2024**

+* Fix rendering of legend categories disabled by default.

 **2.5.0 released on 04 Apr 2024**